 Seimes Technology Center

-The DAR established the Betty Newkirk Seimes Microfilm Center in 1970 and named it for the then—President General.
+Seimes Technology Center is a teaching and learning space for research, meetings, training sessions, and group visits to the Library.
+It was established as the Betty Newkirk Seimes Microfilm Center in 1970 and named it for the then—President General.
 In April 1978, the 87th DAR Continental Congress made the Microfilm Center a National Committee.
 In 1997, Seimes was made a part of the Library, and in 2004 the Center’s name was changed to the “Seimes Technology Center” to better reflect the changing formats of materials available.
+Seimes is available for visiting groups, local chapter meetings, and so forth during regular business hours with advanced notice.

 Copies and Reproductions